sano-jin/rust-hands-on-wiki/README.md

 json = "0.12"
 serde = { version = "1.0", features = ["derive"] } # to serialize/deserialize
 serde_json = "1.0"
+urlencoding = "2.1.0" # For encoding the filename
 ```

 ### Creating a file and a directory